 💡 Optical Domain

-Optical methods have expanded beyond green LEDs:
+Optical methods have expanded well beyond green LEDs:

 - PPG: Blood pulse, HR, HRV, SpO₂.